ma-maison-app/swing/README.md

 // ════════════════════════════════════════════════════════════
-// STORAGE — uses window.storage for persistence
+// STORAGE — uses localStorage for persistence in any browser
 // ════════════════════════════════════════════════════════════
 let savedEntries = [];
 let habitData = {};